maths22/paramsync/README.md

-# constancy
+# paramsync

-Constancy is a simple, straightforward CLI tool for synchronizing data from the filesystem to the Consul KV store and vice-versa.
+Paramsync is a simple, straightforward CLI tool for synchronizing data from the filesystem to the Consul KV store and vice-versa.

 ## Basic Usage

-Run `constancy check` to see what differences exist, and `constancy push` to synchronize the changes from the filesystem to Consul.
+Run `paramsync check` to see what differences exist, and `paramsync push` to synchronize the changes from the filesystem to Consul.

-    $ constancy check
+    $ paramsync check
     =====================================================================================
     myapp-private
     local:consul/private => consul:dc1:private/myapp